How to Leverage Body Language in Interviews

 Your Hands Are Especially Important

-When nervous, your hands and fingers take on a life of their own, fidgeting with themselves, your clothing, your hair, or your tie / jewelry -- the latter should always be kept to a minimum.
+When nervous, your hands and fingers can take on a life of their own, fidgeting with themselves, your clothing, your hair, or your tie / jewelry -- NOT good!

 Negative Body Language to Avoid